thuhdo/course-finder/README.md

 # Course Finder

 A simple web application that provides multiple course search options for students at Franklin & Marshall College, reducing the need to scroll back and forth and manually search for words in a PDF.
+Developed as the final project for Intro to Database course at F&M.

 <img src="https://i.imgur.com/yPSonyu.png" width=600>